PCI DSS

 What Is PCI DSS?

 The Payment Card Industry Data Security Standard (PCI DSS) is a set of security standards designed to ensure that all companies that accept, process, store, or transmit credit card information maintain a secure environment.
-The PCI DSS was created by the Payment Card Industry Security Standards Council (PCI SSC) to protect cardholder data and reduce fraud.
-The PCI DSS is a comprehensive set of requirements that apply to all organizations that store, process, or transmit cardholder data.
-It includes requirements for network security, data security, and physical security.
-The PCI DSS also includes requirements for the development and maintenance of secure systems and applications, as well as the implementation of strong access control measures.
+It was created by the Payment Card Industry Security Standards Council (PCI SSC) and applies to any organization that handles cardholder data.

 Description